Exo-poulpe/EZRAT/README.md

 ## Installation :
 For install client and server you must download source and compile then.
-Project build with Visual Studio 2019
+Project build with Visual Studio 2019.

+## Requirement :
+You need :
+        * Visual Studio 2019 (with msbuild)
+        * Framework >= 4.0
+        * Use the csproj for generate the client

 ## Features :
 - [x] Client Reverse TCP